 Dental implants typically have 3 separate parts; the implant post, the abutment, and the prosthesis.
 Learning about these parts will help you understand what implants are and how they work.

-The implant fixture is the part of the dental implant that is surgically placed into the jaw bone and replaces the missing teeth roots.
-It resembles a screw and is typically made of titanium, a type of metal known to be well accepted by the human body.
-A titanium fixture is very light yet durable enough to support a dental prosthesis.
-During a process called osseointegration, the bone cells attach to the fixture creating a strong bond.
-Claremont Dental Institute also offers implants made of zirconia ceramic.
-This is a great option for someone with a metal allergy or translucent or receding gums.
+After the surgical phase, the osseointegration process begins.
+The bone cells attach to the implant post fixture to create a strong bond.
+Claremont Dental Institute also provides implants made of zirconia ceramic.
+This is a great option for someone with a metal allergy, or translucent or receding gums.
 A zirconia ceramic fixture is all white and just as durable as a titanium fixture.

-There are many different sizes of fixtures that can be used.
+There are many different sizes of fixtures that we can use.
 A standard dental implant is about 3.4 mm to 4.2 mm in diameter.
-These are usually used in the front/middle part of the jaw because they are skinnier.
-A wide platform implant is primarily placed in the back of the mouth, on either side of the jaw.
+We use them on the front/middle part of the jaw because they are skinnier.
+The back of the mouth primarily uses a wide platform implant, on either side of the jaw.
 They range from 4.5 mm to 6 mm in diameter.

 There are also different methods for placing the implant fixtures.
 A two-stage implant will require two surgeries.
-The first is when the implant is placed in the jaw bone and the gums are sutured shut to fully cover it during the healing period.
-During the second surgery, a small incision will expose the top of the fixture and an abutment is attached.
+First, we place the implant in the jaw bone and suture the gums shut to fully cover it during the healing period.
+During the second surgery, a small incision will expose the top of the implant fixture so that we can attach an abutment.

-An abutment is a tiny metal piece that is connected on to the implant post after it is fully healed.
+An abutment is a tiny metal piece that we connect to the implant post.
 It typically takes about three to six months for the fixture to heal and fuse with the jaw bone.
-After that, another minor surgery is needed to uncover the implant and an abutment will be screwed or cemented to the fixture.
-Sometimes a healing abutment is placed on the implant and a second surgery is not necessary.
-Here, the healing abutment will be replaced with a permanent one.
-The abutment will sit right at the gum line and will support the dental prosthesis.
-A zirconia ceramic is one piece meaning the post and abutment are connected and is considered a single-stage implant.
+After that, we need another minor surgery to uncover the implant and screw or cement the abutment to the fixture.
+Sometimes we place a healing abutment on the implant so a second surgery is not necessary.

-The prosthesis is the last part to be connected by Dr. Patel or Dr. Fountain at our Claremont, CA dental institute.
-This is the part that will resemble and function like a natural tooth or teeth.
-They type of prosthesis you will need depends on the location and number of missing teeth you have.
-If you are only missing one tooth then a dental crown will be used.
+If you are only missing one tooth, then we will use a dental crown as the final prosthesis.
 For multiple missing teeth, your dentist will restore them with a dental bridge or partial denture.
-If you are missing all of your teeth, your dentist will restore them with a custom made denture.
-We offer dental restorations that are color matched to blend seamlessly with your natural teeth.
+If you are missing all of your teeth, your dentist will attach a custom-made denture to the abutments.
+We provide dental restorations that match the color of your teeth and blend seamlessly with your remaining teeth.